 You have the option to present consumers with the choice to opt out of the sale or sharing of personal information for certain uses as long as a single option to opt-out for ALL personal information is more prominently presented.
 We’ll walk through how to do this in Step 3.

-- Follow our documentation to ensure Transcend Consent is properly configured and live on your site(s) and to customize your consent UI.
+- Follow our documentation to ensure Transcend Consent Management is and to .

 - A statement that the business processes opt-out preference signals in a frictionless manner